 Cryptocurrency exchanges: Legal, must register with AUSTRAC

-Cryptocurrencies and exchanges are legal in Australia, and the country has been progressive in its implementation of cryptocurrency regulations.
-In 2017, Australia’s government declared that cryptocurrencies were legal and specifically stated that Bitcoin (and cryptocurrencies that shared its characteristics) should be treated as property, and subject to Capital Gains Tax (CGT).
-Cryptocurrencies had previously been subject to a controversial double taxation under Australia’s goods and services tax (GST) – the change in tax treatment is indicative of the Australian government’s progressive approach to the crypto issue.
+Cryptocurrencies, digital currencies, and cryptocurrency exchanges are legal in Australia, and the country has been progressive in its implementation of cryptocurrency regulations.
+In 2017, Australia’s government declared that cryptocurrencies were legal and therefore subject to the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF 2006), section 5 and associated rules.
+The legislator specifically stated that Bitcoin (and cryptocurrencies that shared its characteristics) should be treated as property and subject to Capital Gains Tax (CGT).
+Cryptocurrencies had previously been subject to controversial double taxation under Australia’s goods and services tax (GST): the change in tax treatment is indicative of the Australian government’s progressive approach to the crypto issue.

 In 2018, the Australian Transaction Reports and Analysis Centre (AUSTRAC) announced the implementation of more robust cryptocurrency exchange regulations.
-The new crypto regulations require exchanges operating in Australia to register with AUSTRAC, identify and verify users, maintain records, and comply with government AML/CFT reporting obligations.
-Going forward, unregistered exchanges will be subject to criminal charges and financial penalties.
+Those crypto regulations require exchanges operating in Australia to register with AUSTRAC, in compliance with the AML/CTF 2006 Part 6A – Digital Currency Exchange Register.
+The rule requires entities acting as exchanges, or providing registrable exchange type services, to identify and verify their users, maintain records, and comply with government AML/CTF reporting obligations.
+The CEO of AUSTRAC maintains the Digital Currency Exchange Register and unregistered exchanges are subject to criminal charges and financial penalties.

 Cryptocurrency Exchanges: Legal, must register with the Financial Services Agency

-Japan has the world’s most progressive regulatory climate for cryptocurrencies and, as of April 2017, recognizes Bitcoin and other digital currencies as legal tender under the Payment Services Act.
-Japan is the world’s biggest market for Bitcoin and, in December 2017, the National Tax Agency ruled that gains on cryptocurrencies should be categorized as ‘miscellaneous income’ and investors taxed at rates of 15%-55%.
+Japan currently has the world’s most progressive regulatory climate for cryptocurrencies and recognizes Bitcoin and other digital currencies as legal property under the Payment Services Act (PSA).
+Following those regulations, crypto exchanges in Japan are required to be registered and comply with traditional AML/CFT obligations.
+Japan is the world’s biggest market for Bitcoin and, in December 2017, the National Tax Agency ruled that gains on cryptocurrencies should be categorized as ‘miscellaneous income’ and investors taxed accordingly.

-Japan remains a friendly environment for cryptocurrencies, but growing AML concerns are drawing the FSA’s attention to further regulatory steps.
-Following talks between exchanges and the FSA, an agreement to form a self-regulatory body – the Japanese Virtual Currency Exchange Association (JVCEA) – was put in place.
-The JVCEA will provide advice to as-yet unlicensed exchanges and promote regulatory compliance.
+Japan remains a friendly environment for cryptocurrencies but growing AML concerns are drawing the FSA’s attention towards further regulatory steps.
+Following talks between exchanges and the FSA, an agreement to form two self-regulatory bodies – the Japanese Virtual Currency Exchange Association (JVCEA) and the Japan STO Association – was put in place in April 2020.
+Japan is the first country to take this self-regulatory step: all exchanges are members of the JVCEA while 5 major Japanese financial institutions collaborated to establish the Japan STO Association.
+The JVCEA and the STO Association work to provide advice to as-yet unlicensed exchanges and promote regulatory compliance: both promise to play a significant ongoing role in establishing crypto industry best practices and ensuring compliance with the recently-implemented regulations

 Cryptocurrencies: Not legal tender